Mirror therapy offers an interesting method for regaining mobility after a stroke – even if the hand and arm are paralyzed.

-- Spend a few minutes observing your hand and getting situated with the optical illusion.
+- Spend a few minutes observing the reflection and getting situated with the optical illusion.

 - It can be helpful to think of the mirror as a window, instead of a reflection.
 This can help further “trick” your brain into thinking that you’re viewing your affected side (even though it’s covered by the reflection of your non-affected side).

-- Then, practice simple hand therapy exercises with your non-affected hand.
-Some examples include touching your thumb to your fingertips or turning your palm up and down.
+- Then, practice simple hand therapy exerciseswith your non-affected hand.
+Some examples include touching your thumb to your fingertips, making a fist and then opening the hand, or turning your palm up and down.

 You can reference our hand exercises for stroke patients to find other ideas for simple, therapeutic hand movements to try.

 It’s important to be strategic and repetitive with your mirror therapy exercises.
 Randomly wiggling your hand around may provide slight benefit, but the best results will come if you practice specific hand exercises repetitively.

 Neuroplasticity is activated by repetition.
 The more you practice mirror therapy exercises, the more your brain will rewire itself.

 Practicing mirror therapy exercises on a consistent basis will help the brain rewire itself and, ideally, improve hand function.

 The classic thumb-to-fingertip hand exercise is often used in the clinic, and it’s the same movement that MusicGlove hand therapy motivates you to do.